pasangsherpa/stack-adt/README.md

 Type: `object`

-element removed from the top of the stack.
+the element removed from the top of the stack.

 #### .peek()